harness/developer-hub/docs/continuous-delivery/gitops/pr-pipelines/pr-pipelines.md

 2. Select **New Service**.
 3. In **Name**, enter **PR Example**.
 4. In **Manifests**, select **Add Release Repo Manifest**.
 5. In **Release Repo Store**, select the Harness Git connector to the repository which contains your ApplicationSet manifests.
-If you do not already have this, you will need to create a connector to your repository.
+If you do not already have this configured, you will need to create a connector to your repository.

 :::note